Loves looking at the bigger picture as to why some of us thrive on challenges and others fall before they get started.

 Each year we set New Year's resolutions.
 Many of us won't last 24 hours before we abandon them.
 Similar to resolutions, goals allow us to achieve objectives we set for ourselves.
 Many of us face issues outside of our control which impact achieving many of the goals.

-Some goals are feasible and some are simply not achievable.
-The key is to set ones which are feasible, which once completed, will make you feel good about yourself.
-Also, don't beat yourself up if you can't stick to something, maybe now isn't the time to start this.
+Some goals are feasible, and some are simply not achievable.
+The key is to set feasible ones which will make you feel better about yourself when you complete them.
+And if you can't stick to it?
+Don't beat yourself up; maybe now isn't the time to start this.

 Maybe you just have to wait a week, a month, or a year until you’re in the right mindset to start something you know you can finish.

 If you don't like something, change it.
-If you can't change it, change your attitude."— Maya Angelou
+If you can't change it, change your attitude."

 Stages of Changing Your Habits